Elena Rybakina: Professional career

-2014–18: First ITF titles, national change
+2014–18: First ITF titles, federation change

-Rybakina began playing on the ITF Women's Circuit in December 2014, at the age of 15.
+Rybakina began playing on the ITF Women's Circuit in December 2014, at the age of fifteen.
 While she was still playing on the junior circuit, she reached three ITF finals in singles and two in doubles, winning both of the doubles finals only in 2017.
 She also made her WTA Tour debut in October 2017 at the Kremlin Cup, where she reached the main draw through qualifying but lost in the opening round to Irina-Camelia Begu.

 At her next WTA tournament in February 2018, Rybakina won her first WTA Tour match at the St. Petersburg Trophy against Timea Bacsinszky.
 She then upset world No. 7, Caroline Garcia, in three sets, after saving a match point in the second set.
 Losing in the next round, this quarterfinal appearance helped her rise from No. 450 to No. 268 in the world.
 In March, Rybakina won her first ITF singles title at a $15k event in Kazan, where she also won the doubles title.

 Her next significant rankings jump came in April when she finished runner-up to Sabina Sharipova at the $60k Lale Cup in Istanbul, bringing her to No. 215.
 She broke into the top 200 for the first time in late May.
-The following month, Rybakina acquired Kazakhstani citizenship and switched federations from Russia to Kazakhstan, having just turned 19 years old at the time.
+The following month, Rybakina acquired Kazakhstani citizenship and switched federations from Russia to Kazakhstan, having just turned nineteen years old at the time.
 The Kazakhstan Tennis Federation had offered her financial support to change her nationality, which she chose over various options to play college tennis in the United States.

-Playing for Kazakhstan, Rybakina entered her first Grand Slam qualifying draw at the US Open, but did not reach the main draw.
+Playing for Kazakhstan, Rybakina entered her first Grand Slam qualifying draw at the 2018 US Open, but did not reach the main draw.